Affine-Mapping based Variational Ensemble Kalman Filter: Numerical examples

 Our second example is the Fisher's equation, a baseline model of wildfire spreading, where filtering is often needed to assimilate observed data at selected locations into the model~\cite{mandel2008wildland}.
 Specifically, the Fisher's equation is specified as follows,

 where $D=0.001$, $r=0.1$, $L=2$ are prescribed constants, and the noise-free initial condition $f(x)$ takes the form of,

 In the numerical experiments we use an upwind finite difference scheme and discretize the equation onto $N_x= 200$ spatial grid points over the domain $[0,\,L]$, yielding a 200 dimensional filtering problem.
-The time stepsize is determined by $D\frac{\Delta t}{\Delta x^2}=0.1$ with $\Delta x=\frac{L}{N_x-1}$ and the total number of time steps is 60.
-The prior distribution for the initial condition is $U[-5,5]+f(x)$, and in the numerical scheme a model noise is added in each time step and it is assumed to be in the form of $\mathcal{N}(0,C)$,where with $x_i,x_j$ being the grid points.
-The observation is made at each grid point, and the observation model is as described in Section~\ref{sec:obsmodel}.
-Once again we test the three cases associated with $\theta=0,\,0.5$ and $1$.
-The ground truth and the data are both simulated from the model described above.
+The time step size is determined by $D\frac{\Delta t}{\Delta x^2}=0.1$ with $\Delta x=\frac{L}{N_x-1}$ and the total number of time steps is 60.
+The prior distribution for the initial condition is $U[-5,5]+f(x)$, and in the numerical scheme a model noise is added in each time step and it is assumed to be in the form of $N(0,C)$, where